HUBioDataLab/ASCARIS/README.md

 ## ASCARIS Usage

+This section intends to guide the users on how to run ASCARIS.

 Please unzip required files prior to running the code as described in the **Input Files** section.
 ASCARIS can be run in three ways.